GeoNet/bucketFTP/ftpserver_s3/README.md

 * run the ftpserver: `./ftpserver_s3`
 * use an FTP client to connect to your running server, eg on Linux connect to the ftp server running on localhost at port 3000: `ftp -p localhost 3000`
+* You can then use the FTP client to put/get/cd/mkdir/rename/del files and directories on S3.

 ## Important Notes